This post demonstrates how to work with variations on R functions using a few examples with

 To get access to the help documentation for a function, preface it with the ‘?’ character.
 For example, if I type

-n is required while the other parameters have default values and are consequently options.
-From the documents, we also learn the official parameter names, and this implies (accurately) that the syntax supports named parameters.
-So, I can then for example, call
+n is required while the other parameters have default values and are consequently optional.
+From the documents, we also learn the official parameter names, and that the runtime supports named parameters.
+So I can then, for example, call

 rnorm() with the parameters is any order.
 Given: